theMackabu/script/README.md

 }
 ```

-For more syntax, check out `app.routes`
+For more syntax, check out `tests/app.rt`

 ```bash
 # Start the server